-For the purpose of the present work we start the description of the different phases with the most interesting case commensurate with multi-core-micelle states in polymer assemblies, subset (iiia).
-An example of this structure is shown in Fig.~\ref{star} corresponding to the point marked by the large green star in Fig.~\ref{diagram}.
-Here the b particles form a periodic hexagonal structure with a lattice spacing of $\approx R_{\rm bb}$ as shown in panel (a) of Fig.~\ref{star}.
-Simultaneously, the s particles form islands of small hexagonal clusters with lattice spacing $\approx R_{\rm ss}$ centered at the density maxima of b (see panel (b) of Fig.~\ref{star}).
-An important aspect is that the orientations of the s islands are independent of each other at each b maximum.
+We start the description of the different phases with subset (iiia), commensurate with multi-core-micelle formation in polymer assemblies.
+An example of this structure is shown in Fig.~\ref{star} (large star in Fig.~\ref{diagram}).
+Here the b particles form a hexagonal structure with lattice spacing of $\approx R_{\rm bb}$, as shown in Fig.~\ref{star}(a).
+Simultaneously, the s particles form islands of small hexagonal clusters with lattice spacing of $\approx R_{\rm ss}$, centered at the density maxima of b (panel (b)).
+Importantly, the orientations of the s islands are independent of each other at each b maximum.
 Thus, the s particles are locally ordered within each b maximum only.
-This is exactly what is required to describe complex ordered phases such as multi-core micelles or multi-emulsions.
-We note that the perfect hexagonal order here is due to the periodic boundary conditions and lack of thermal fluctuations in the present calculations.
+Such assembly response describes complex ordered phases in soft matter such as multi-core micelles or multiple-emulsions.
+Note that the perfect hexagonal order is due to periodic boundary conditions and lack of thermal fluctuations in the present calculations.

-The structural change from states in (iiia) to states in (iiib) consists in the increase of the size of the s particles islands shown in panel (b) of Fig.~\ref{star}.
-Increasing the density of the s particles will cause an eventual bridge between islands which are eventually not discernible.
-Since every array has a different orientation, grain boundaries will emerge where the various hexagonal structures meet.
-We mark these states with at least two islands touching each other with orange stars.
+The structural change from (iiia) to (iiib) consists of the s particles islands increasing in size (Fig.~\ref{star}(b)).
+Increasing $\rho_{\rm s}$ eventually bridges the islands and makes them indiscernible.
+As the s islands differ in orientation, grain boundaries will emerge.
+We mark the states with at least two merged islands with orange stars.
 The extreme case is a structure where the s particles fill completely the space (large values of $\rho_{\rm s}$).
-The boundary line between orange stars and green star is meant to set an upper limit for $\rho_{\rm s}$ for which one can discern the different islands of s clusters.